 Reporting Test Scores to the Examinee

 Within 45 days of the test administration, around the same time that the scores are reported to academic institutions, your scores will be available on the NITE website.
 To access your scores, you will need: ID number or foreign passport number (with which you registered for the test) and your personal password.
 Your scores will also be emailed to you.
-If you specified that you did not want your scores to be reported by email, you will receive them only by mail.

 Please note the following clarifications before contacting NITE with regard to your scores:

 - All scores for examinees tested on a particular test date are calculated on the same day and no individual score can be issued in advance of this date.

 - NITE does not release test scores by telephone or fax.